How to Fix iPhone Restore And Update Errors?

 6. Check your hosts file on computer

-Hosts file on your computer enables you to connect to the required server.
+Hosts file allows your computer to connect to the required Apple update servers.
 You can try resetting the hosts file to fix connectivity issues with the Apple server.

-If you are a Windows user, follow the instructions on Microsoft site to reset hosts file on your PC.
+If you are a Windows user, follow the instructions on Microsoft site to reset hosts file on your PC based on your Windows version.

 • Log in to your Mac using administrator password